 The health and well-being of our students, staff, and community continues to be a top priority for the Marana Unified School District.
 In light of state and national news regarding the measles virus, below you will find information from the Arizona Department of Health Services as well as information on how we can work together to prevent the spread of illness.

 Marana school and health care staff are on the alert for any signs of illness including measles.
 Four days before the rash appears, measles are contagious.
 Parents are encouraged to be extra diligent in monitoring their child for symptoms of illness, and requested to not send their child to school if they are sick.
 Parents are asked to share information with their child's school on the nature of an illness.
 This will allow for the tracking of absences across the district and assist our local health authority.
 Parents will be requested to pick up their child immediately from school if the child is determined to be sick.

-There have been no reports of measles in Pima County.
 In the event of a measles outbreak for which parents cannot provide proof of immunity for their child, per state law A.R.S.
 15-873, the child will not be allowed to attend school if a suspected or confirmed case of measles is reported at that school.
 This includes children with exemption for personal, religious, or medical reasons.

 What is measles?